bennyscetbun/jsongo/README.md

 *val can be string or int only*

-*strings are keys for TypeMap*
+*strings are keys for NodeTypeMap*

-*ints are index in TypeArray (it will make array grow on the fly, so you should start to populate with the biggest index first)*
+*ints are index in NodeTypeArray (it will make array grow on the fly, so you should start to populate with the biggest index first)*
 ```go
 func (that *Node) At(val ...interface{}) *Node
 ```